 “The ride looks like an old haunted castle into which the patron rides in an old car through the hall of horrors, the torture chamber of corpses, the quicksand corner, and more than 20 other spectacular and frightening scenes.”

 The strange mural which was on the wall in the loading area was replaced in 2010 with trees painted on the wall, tree branches sticking up in front of the wall and an animated vulture which tells jokes to guests in the queue.
 The mural is now displayed in the park’s Annex Building to preserve it from the elements.

 Dark rides have been a fundamental part of the amusement park experience for several decades.
 Many parks have lost their classic dark rides over the years and Lagoon is lucky to have two of them still in operation.

-Open up the Terroride Gallery
+Enter the Terroride Gallery

 Lagoon Opens This Weekend.
 Deseret News, 23 March 1967.